 |home | writing | editing | film | theatre/performance | upcoming | bio | contact||christinastarr.ca|

 christina (steen) starr was born in Hanna, Alberta, paving the way for Canada's rock giants, Nickelback.
 She pursued a BA (Honours) in English Literature at the University of Alberta, then relocated to Toronto and completed a Masters of English Literature at York University.
-Starr is an accomplished writer, editor and performer whose primary focus is on issues of social justice, sexuality and sustainable culture; she also works in areas of education, literacy and community arts.
+Starr is an accomplished writer, editor, playwright and emerging filmmaker whose primary focus is on issues of social justice, sexuality and the arts.

-Starr's work for theatre has been produced across Canada and in the US to critical acclaim, and off-stage she has numerous publication credits including contributions to the recent Queering the Way (Brindle & Glass Publishing), Who’s Your Daddy?
-(Sumach Press) and Outspoken: A Canadian Collection of Lesbian Scenes and Monologues (Playwrights Canada Press).
-For several years she contributed a regular column to Xtra!
-Magazine on being a gay parent which earned an Honorable Mention for Humour in the 2000 North American Gay and Lesbian Journalism Awards.
+Starr's work for theatre has been produced across Canada and in the US to critical acclaim, and off-stage she has numerous publication credits (see writing).
+She has most recently written and directed two short films, both of which have won awards at international film festivals (see film).
+For several years Starr contributed a regular column to Xtra!
+Magazine on being a gay parent (see visibly a parent) which earned an Honorable Mention for Humour in the 2000 North American Gay and Lesbian Journalism Awards.

-In the work-a-day world, Starr is a skilled grants consultant and non-profit/arts administrator.
-She currently works with Inside Out LGBT Film Festival, West Neighbourhood House and the YWCA of Edmonton.
-She has also held positions with MIX Magazine, FUSE Magazine, the Toronto ALFA Centre, Theatre Gargantua and Cahoots Theatre Company.
+In the work-a-day world, Starr is a skilled grants consultant specializing in fundraising research and application preparation/submission for artists and non-profit organizations.
+She currently works with Inside Out LGBT Film Festival, the YWCA Edmonton, West Neighbourhood House, the Toronto Arts Foundation and Judy Brown Music.

 Toronto performer Christina Starr is a likeable stage presence.